adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Oh, I see," remarked the donkey.
 "I’m sorry we made such a mistake."

 The donkeys wore wide, white collars around their necks and the collars had many scallops and points.
-The gentlemen- donkeys wore high pointed caps set between their great ears, and the lady-donkeys wore sunbonnets with holes in the top for the ears.
+The gentlemen-donkeys wore high pointed caps set between their great ears, and the lady-donkeys wore sunbonnets with holes in the top for the ears.
 But they had no other clothing except their hairy skins.
 Some of the donkeys were white, some were brown, or gray, or black, or spotted.

 The grey donkey said,